cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

 quickly resolve moving forward, with check-ins every other day to improve communication and ensure everyone is on the same page.

-We also did our ebst to follow idiomatic swift principles to ensure that the application is maintainable and scalable within the iOS platform.
+We also did our best to follow idiomatic swift principles to ensure that the application is maintainable and scalable within the iOS platform.
 While many of us came from backgrounds in different languages, we learnt to embrace and utilise Swift's type system and protocol oriented approach to programming to